• Skip to primary navigation

 And transfer the entire mixture to the buttered casserole dish.

 Now for the breadcrumbs topping.
-In a separate pan melt 2 tablespoons of butter and mix in your panko bread crumbs until the butter is thoroughly absorbed.
+In a separate pan melt 2 tablespoons of butter and mix in your gluten free panko bread crumbs until the butter is thoroughly absorbed.
 Sprinkle the mixture evenly over the tetrazzini.

 Dot the top with a tablespoon of butter, cut into small pieces.